 Understand, then optimize

-If you're ready to meet your customers where they are on mobile, FullStory is ready to be your e-commerce competitive advantage.
+If you're ready to meet your customers where they are on mobile, FullStory is ready to give you an eCommerce competitive advantage.

 How is your team approaching making mobile fast and frictionless?
 How are you measuring cross-device user behavior?
 We'd love to hear your thoughts in the comments below.